 The Office of Student Life, located in the Kirkhof Center, creates an exciting environment for students to experience unlimited opportunities to interact with other students in addition to their traditional academic classroom times.
 This interactive environment provides a student development experience that fosters individual student growth.
 Students can follow Student Life on Twitter @GVSUStudentLife.

 Students are encouraged to participate in student organizations, attend campus events, and become involved in leadership and service projects.
-The Office of Student Life annually registers more than 350 student organizations.
+The Office of Student Life annually registers nearly 400 student organizations.
 More information is available at www.gvsu.edu/studentlife or by calling (616) 331-2345.

 Campus Events Calendar

 A comprehensive electronic calendar of events for Grand Valley is available online for easy reference.
 The calendar is a great resource for the campus community to stay current on the many events and programs scheduled.
 Check out the campus events calendar at www.gvsu.edu/events/.